In this post, you’ll discover some effective ways to create blog content that converts your readers into subscribers, leads, and customers.

 This plugin includes a feature that will allow you to schedule blog posts, as well as create new posts directly from the calendar view.

-You can also view unscheduled posts.
+You can also view unscheduled posts, draft posts, and move posts around your calendar using drag and drop.
 See image below.

 Evernote is a very versatile online and desktop tool/app, and one that almost every blogger should be using.

-To be really honest with you, I can’t live without Evernote in my business.
+To be really honest with you, I could not live my life without Evernote in it.

-When ever I’m doing online research for a blog post, for instance, I can simply drag links and resources straight into Evernote to use later on.
+For blogging, whenever I’m doing research for a blog post, I can simply drag and drop links, images, resources straight into Evernote to use later on, and have access to my research wherever I am on the planet, as long as I have access to the internet.

 The best thing about Evernote is that most of it is free to use, of course, there are premium options available.